How Long To Smoke A Brisket?

 Accounting for holding during your calculations for the brisket smoking time helps you be more accurate when deciding when to start smoking the brisket.
 It also helps you account for that carry over so you don’t overcook your meat or serve it too quickly.

 I prefer to have my brisket done well before dinner time, because I know I can hold/rest it in a cooler for 3-4 hours.
+One way to help rest your brisket is by wrapping it (while still in aluminum foil or butcher paper) in a towel before placing it in the cooler.

 How Long To Smoke A Brisket At 225°F?